 - Or found here for Mac users

-There are many other options in terms of Linux distribution, but in terms of documentation and support, Ubuntu is probably one of the better options.
+There are many other options in terms of Linux distributions, but in terms of documentation and support, Ubuntu is probably one of the better options.
 Beginners may find it useful to start with a more mainstream distribution until they become familiar with Linux, due to greater support being available.

 Fedora Desktop Linux